Chase Ultimate Rewards® by the Numbers

 2. Redeeming Chase Ultimate Rewards® Points at Amazon

-Chase’s cards without an annual fee (Chase Freedom Flex®, Chase Freedom Unlimited®, Chase Freedom Unlimited®, and Ink Business Cash® Credit Card) allow you to redeem your points at a value of a penny per point for cash back, travel and gift cards.
+Chase’s cards without an annual fee (Chase Freedom Flex®, Chase Freedom Unlimited®, and Ink Business Cash® Credit Card) allow you to redeem your points at a value of a penny per point for cash back, travel and gift cards.
 You can also redeem your points at Amazon for 0.80 cents per point.

 However, if you or someone in your household holds a premium Chase Ultimate Rewards® earning credit card, you can transfer your points to that card to redeem your points using premium options.